-If you’re mechanically inclined, have a talent for troubleshooting, and are looking for a business that you can grow over time, then starting a HVAC business might be the right option for you.
-You might currently be working as a HVAC technician and want an opportunity that gives you more independence and control over your work, but if you don’t have HVAC experience, you can still enter this industry with the right training.
+If you’re mechanically inclined, have a talent for troubleshooting, and are looking for a business that you can grow over time, then starting an HVAC business might be the right option for you.
+You might currently be working as an HVAC technician and want an opportunity that gives you more independence and control over your work, but if you don’t have HVAC experience, you can still enter this industry with the right training.
 When you start an HVAC business, you’ll be entering a field where there’s plenty of demand.
-And, with the need for system maintenance and repair, as you build your customer base, you can be assured of plenty future work.
+And, with the need for system maintenance and repair, as you build your customer base, you can be assured of plenty of future work.

-HVAC businesses travel to homes, apartments, and commercial buildings to install, replace, maintain, or service heating, ventilation and air conditioning (HVAC) systems.
+HVAC businesses travel to homes, apartments, and commercial buildings to install, replace, maintain, or service heating, ventilation, and air conditioning (HVAC) systems.
 HVAC technicians have the specialized knowledge and skills needed to work on these systems.
 Some businesses may focus largely on installing new systems, while others may offer a combination of installation plus maintenance and repair.
 Because maintenance needs to be done regularly, businesses can build up a roster of returning customers for a more stable, ongoing base.

 With the recent growth in the construction industry, the HVAC industry has grown, as well.
-IBIS World reports that from 2014 to 2019, the industry experienced a 2.4 percent annual growth and the number of businesses increased to 112,154.
+IBIS World reports that from 2014 to 2019, the industry experienced a 2.4 percent annual growth, and the number of businesses increased to 112,154.
 Industry employment also grew to 518,714, and in 2019 the industry brought in $97 billion in total revenue.

 That growth is largely spurred on by increased residential construction.
-During that same five-year period, residential construction increased at a 3.5 annualized rate, and low interest rates also led to increased home buying.
+During that same five-year period, residential construction increased at a 3.5 annualized rate, and low-interest rates also led to increased home buying.
 With more homes being built, the need for HVAC installation increased.
 Disposable income also increased during that time, meaning more families were able to buy homes and had the money to invest in HVAC installation or renovation.

 Math and physics knowledge.
 An understanding of math and physics will be helpful in learning this trade and understanding how HVAC systems work.